 After a run

 Diffs land under.canonic/pending-diffs/<run-id>/.
-Walk through them interactively with canonic review, or batch-apply everything still pending with canonic apply.
+Walk through them interactively with canonic review, accept, reject, skip, freeze, or curate each one, or batch-apply everything still pending with canonic apply.